The following article is by Sherri Mertz, ACA L4 Coastal Kayaking Instructor.

 So what are your clothing options?
 Since some paddlers may not be familiar with paddling-specific clothing options, I think it might be wise to include some definitions.

-Farmer-John Wetsuit – A common choice is to buy a 2-3mm farmer john-style wetsuit (sleeveless) and pair that with some kind of synthetic shirt or rash guard and a paddle jacket for protection from wind chill when you are back in your kayak.
+Farmer-John Wetsuit – A common choice is to buy a 2-3mm neoprene farmer john-style wetsuit (sleeveless) and pair that with some kind of synthetic shirt or rash guard and a paddle jacket for protection from wind chill when you are back in your kayak.
 A wetsuit traps a very thin layer of water next to your skin.
 Your body warms up the water, and as long as that thin layer of water stays in place, you begin to feel more comfortable even though the water temperatures are cool.
+Your wetsuit needs to fit very tightly in order to keep this layer of warm water in place.
+A loose-fitting wetsuit will allow the warm water to be flushed out by incoming cold water.
 This option works best for most paddlers down to around 55°F. As I stated earlier, though, this can differ from paddler to paddler.
 When you first capsize, you will feel the shock of the cold water against your skin, so although you will warm up, that first rush of cold water against your skin can still bring on the effects of cold shock.
 This is why it is important to test your gear in a controlled environment first.

 Hydroskins – A newer, and more comfortable option, is the NRS Hydroskins separates.
 You can get long pants, shorts, a long-sleeve shirt, and a short-sleeve shirt all made of a 0.5-1.5mm neoprene with a titanium coating.
-The advantage to this system is that you can mix and match the pieces for different air and water temperatures.
+The advantage to this system is that you can mix and match the pieces for different air and water temperatures and separates allow you to buy different sizes for your bottoms and tops.
+Finding a one-piece wetsuit that fits is tough if you are a different size on top than on the bottom.
 Hydroskins are much more comfortable to wear than your standard 1-piece wetsuit, but they are a bit more expensive than a basic farmer-john wetsuit.

 What you wear under your wetsuit or Hydroskins perhaps falls under the heading of “too much information”, but it is a question that I get asked.
 For women, it is usually a bathing suit.
 I recommend a 2-piece suit.
 For guys, it could be a speedo, a pair of lycra shorts, or synthetic underwear.
 Don’t wear the cotton “tidy whiteys”.
 They will get wet and uncomfortable in a hurry and they will stay wet for a very long time.
 You can go commando, but I don’t need to know about that, thank you very much.